IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ## PvD-aware Host Behavior {#host}

 Hosts MUST associate received RAs and included configuration information (e.g., Router Valid Lifetime, Prefix Information {{!RFC4861}}, Recursive DNS Server {{?RFC8106}},
-Routing Information {{?RFC4191}} options) with the explicit PvD identified by the first PvD Option present in the received RA, if any, or with the implicit PvD identified by the host interface and the source address of the received RA otherwise.
+Routing Information {{?RFC4191}} options) with the Explicit PvD identified by the first PvD Option present in the received RA, if any, or with the Implicit PvD identified by the host interface and the source address of the received RA otherwise.

 In case multiple PvD options are found in a given RA, hosts MUST